Platform Documentation

 Free Account

-A free account gives you immediate access to all 5,000+ fund profiles with 8 quarters (2 years) of holdings history, the backtester with a 2-year simulation window, the Portfolio Builder (3 funds, equal weight), and up to 10 saved favorites.
+A free account gives you immediate access to all 5,000+ fund profiles with 10 quarters (~2.5 years) of holdings history, the backtester with a matching ~2.5-year simulation window, the Portfolio Builder (up to 5 funds, equal weight only), and up to 10 saved favorites.
 No credit card required.

 Premium Subscription

-Premium removes all data depth limits, unlocks Manager Weight backtesting, full Manager Rankings, the complete advanced analytics suite (Crowding, Conviction Dynamics, Scenario Lab, Correlation Matrix), unlimited Portfolio Builder, and CSV data export.
+Premium removes all data depth limits, unlocks full Manager Rankings, the complete advanced analytics suite (Crowding, Conviction Dynamics, Scenario Lab, Correlation Matrix), unlimited Portfolio Builder, and CSV data export.
 It’s designed for serious investors who treat research as a professional activity, not a casual hobby.

 Data Privacy